Iana Tickle Garcia

 Iana Olivia Tickle Garcia (born 7 May 2000) is a Jamaican model and beauty pageant titleholder who was crowned Miss Universe Jamaica 2019 on August 31 at the National Arena in Kingston.
 She represented her country, Jamaica, at the Miss Universe 2019 pageant which was held and aired live on Fox and Telemundo from the Tyler Perry Studios in Atlanta GA on Sunday 8 December 2019 at 7p ET.

 Personal life

 Iana Tickle Garcia was born and raised in Montego Bay in the parish of Saint James.
-She is of Anglo-German, Swiss and Afro-Cuban descent by way of her father and mother respectively.
+She is of Anglo-German, Swiss, and Afro-Cuban descent by way of her father and mother respectively.
 She has a younger brother.
-She attended the Mt.
-Alvernia High School, then the Montego Bay Community College.
+She attended the Mt Alvernia High School, and then the Montego Bay Community College.
 She has been accepted to the University of the West Indies to study International Relations and Law.
 She operates her own charity called Crochet for Charity which positions her to be one of the most altruistic Jamaican titleholders.
 Tickle Garcia is a brown sash in Kung-fu which she has practiced since the age of 12 and has completed the 7th Grade of the ABRSM Piano exam.